MyNextID/web-signing-infrastructure/id-token-binding.md

 ## 5. Procedures

-### 5.1 PassKey Registration
+### 5.1 Passkey Registration

 When registering:

 1. RP initiates WebAuthn registration (`navigator.credentials.create()`).
-2. Extract the PassKey’s public key.
+2. Extract the passkey’s public key.
 3. Compute the PID = JWK thumbprint.
 4. Store the PID and public key with the user’s RP account.